 Below, watch 2 incredible new videos of full carnival costumes

 Below, the Flag Bearer of Rocinha Samba-School.

 Since the founding of the first Samba School called “Deixa Falar” in 1928, Samba Schools evolved tremendously in terms of structure and organization.
 Today, some schools like Mangueira, Unidos da Tijuca, and Beija-Flor clearly resemble modern companies with several departments, sub-divisions and strategic partnerships.
 Samba Schools in Rio have a devoted group of enthusiastic supporters, official headquarters, working facilities called Barracão – “big shed” and rehearsing facilities “Quadra”, where followers meet and prepare for the next Carnaval.
 Just like American corporations, São Paulo and Rio Samba Schools also have a formal management, logo & flag, constituted legal status and defined organizational structure.
 Most of them have also developed social entities to support low income communities where they are established.

-Watch below a phenomenal video of a Carnival & Samba contest for 2011 Carnival:
+Watch below a phenomenal video of a Carnival & Samba of the 2013 Império Serrano Carnival:

 Below, we see a spectacular picture of the Baianas Section in Rio´s Carnival parade, where elderly women spin and whirl at Rio´s Sambadrome, creating a dramatic effective.
 As an interesting curiosity, until the forties and fifties, it was common to see men taking part of this parade wing, dressing themselves as “Baianas”.
 Only in the nineties the “Baianas” became a women-only wing.